Fart Pig (FARTPIG) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Fart Pig Historical Price

-According to the latest data gathered on Fart Pig live price page, the current price of Fart Pig is 0USD.
+According to the latest data gathered on Fart Pig live price page, the current price of Fart Pig is 0.000008USD.
 The circulating supply of Fart Pig(FARTPIG) is

 In the past 24 hours, Fart Pig has shown a price movement of